samaradel/www_threefold/www.threefoldtoken.com/content/how-it-works/challenge.md

 title = "challenge"

 paragraph_text1 = "A few large companies have concentrated the backbone of the internet in a handful of datacenters.
-Shifting away the internet backbone infrastructure away from the users."
+Shifting the internet infrastructure away from the users."

-paragraph_text2 = "These few companies own 75% of all internet infrastructure and the data stored on them.
-Besides being fragile the current internet is far from neutral and this means our privacy is becoming less and less…."
+paragraph_text2 = "These few companies own 75% of the datacenters and the data stored in them.
+Besides being fragile the current internet is far from neutral.
+Others are in control of your data stored online.
+Privacy has become a thing of the past."

 weight = 2